celesteoffi/ketsuna-Morgane-ai/README.md

 ### Discord bot

-The Discord bot is used to communicate with the Discord API.
+The Discord bot is used to communicate with the Discord API and the Horde AI API.
 It currently has the following commands:

-/ai imagine `text` `[nsfw]` (Used to determine if it's NSFW or not, don't work outside of NSFW channels) `model` (The model to use, default is `deliberate`) `negative_prompt` (The prompt to filter what you don't want)
-/ia login (Used to login to the AI Horde API, you need to have an account on the [AI Horde](https://stablehorde.net/) website)
+Decriptions of commands
+`/ia imagine` - Create an image by AI
+`/ia login` - Login to stablehorde.net
+`/ia help` - Show IA help
+`/ia info` - Show user informations
+`/ia logout` - Logout to stablehorde.net
+`/ia ask` - Ask a question to the AI
+`/ia interogate` - Interrogate the AI
+`/ia give` - Give kudos to an user
+`/ia config` - Configure the AI
+`/ia advanced` imagine - Create an image by AI

 ### Website